Combinatorial Control Barrier Functions: Nested Boolean and p-choose-r Compositions of Safety Constraints: Nested Logic for Safety Constraints

 For simplicity, we first focus on two-level nested logic.
 Consider a $p^2$-choose-$r^2$ combination of multiple $p^1_i$-choose-$r^1_i$ combinations among some $i$-th subset of \textit{primitive} CBFs $\{h_k\}_{k=1}^p$.
 Note carefully that the superscripts on $p$'s and $r$'s indicate the nested level of the logical combinations, rather than exponentiation.
 We define the safe set $\Cc$ as in \eqref{eq:safeset} with:

 where $\Ic_i$ denote the indices of the $p^1_i$ constraints that are combined through the $p^1_i$-choose-$r^1_i$ logic.
-Here, we reveal that the nested logic can be viewed as a logical combination of combinatorial CBFs $\{h_k^1\}_{k=1}^{p^2}$.
-We provide the following for a concrete example.
+Here, we reveal that the nested logic is a logical combination of combinatorial CBFs $\{h_k^1\}_{k=1}^{p^2}$.
+We provide the following concrete example.

 \begin{example}\longthmtitle{Nested Constraints} Consider the L-shaped region in Fig.~\ref{fig:sets}(d) that is the intersection of the rectangle in Fig.~\ref{fig:sets}(b) and the corner in Fig.~\ref{fig:sets}(a).
 The L-shape is described by a $2$-choose-$2$ (AND) combination of a $4$-choose-$4$ constraint (rectangle) and a $2$-choose-$1$ (corner):